arjunnlp/NLP-papers-tools-discussion/README.md

 [Numba: compiled and highly optimized C/C++/Fortran code will be used instead of slow numpy (even cython is slower)](https://towardsdatascience.com/speed-up-your-algorithms-part-2-numba-293e554c5cc1)

-Best of all you still code in python, just need a decorator on top of time-consuming function:
+Best of all you still code in python, just need a decorator on top of time-consuming function.
+MAKE SURE IT IS TIME CONSUMING - just spamming @njit eveywhere will do the opposite of what you want, initializing numba costs resources!

 ```
 from numba import jit, int32